Clustering

 This functionality is available only for ArcGIS feature layers or layers created using your data.

-In the following pair of images, the first image shows point features without clustering enabled; the second image shows point features with clustering enabled:
+In the following pair of images, the first image shows point features styled with the Location style without clustering enabled; the second image shows point features with clustering enabled:

 Point features using single symbol without clustering